 About the contributors

 Rianna Walcott is a PhD student at King's College London, researching Black women’s identity formation in digital spaces.
 She co-founded projectmyopia.com, a website that promotes inclusivity in academia and a decolonised curriculum.
-She has written about feminism, mental health, race and literature for a variety of publications, alongside co-editing an anthology about BAME mental health.
+She has written about feminism, mental health, race and literature for a variety of publications, alongside co-editing an anthology, ‘The Colour of Madness’, about BAME mental health.

 Camilla Greenwell is a photographer specialising in dance, performance and portraiture.
 She regularly works with Sadler’s Wells, Barbican, Candoco, Rambert, The Place, the Guardian, the British Red Cross, Art on the Underground and Wellcome Collection.